ubffm/arcapi/gui3/README.rst

 .. image:: ./img/export-audited.png

-First appears the list of audited titles with the transilerated and converted along with the manner of their approval or rejection.
+First appears the list of audited titles with the transliterated and converted along with the manner of their approval or rejection.

 Below this is another *export audited* button which will download a